 Adjective clause—who was working.

-2)She saw a tree which was full of fresh fruits.
+2)She saw a tree that was full of fresh fruits.

 3)You told a story that was frightening.

 4)I have found the book which my father gifted me.

 5)My mother praised the gift that I gave her.